 - You cannot delete the default version; it's required for your geodatabase to function.

 The ability to delete a version is based on your deployment's configuration and may not be available for your deployment.
-For details on configuring the option to change versions, see Configuring the Event Editor web application.
+For details on configuring the option to change versions, see Configuring the Event Editor web app.
 Deleting a version that is no longer needed can be accomplished using the Delete Selected Version feature by following the steps below.